Welcome to WGC clubs! There’s something here for almost everyone and if nothing jumps out at you, startup your own club!

 WHEN: Friday Lunchtime

 Study Centre is an after school club run by the Student Learning Committee which takes place once a week!
 If you need support with any of your subjects, then come along, as students who have previously taken the subject will be there to help you!
-This is a great opportunity for you to feel more confident with your school work, meet new people, and get some free food!
+Study Centre is a great opportunity for you to feel more confident with your school work, meet new people, and have some free food.
 You can attend as many or as few sessions as you like.

 WHERE: WGC Hall